 Corbin & Louise's Forest Treehouse Zipline Unicycle Wedding #Offbeat grooms#backyard#santa cruz June 18 2009 | Ariel arielmstallings Offbeat grooms, I hope you're wearing your diapers, because this one is going to make you shit your pants with jealousy: at Corbin & Louise's Forest Treehouse Zipline Unicycle Wedding, the groom entered via a zipline he built in his backyard: (If you have a Facebook account, you can click the photo to view the full gallery) But don't be fooled!
 The bride may have walked to the altar, but she got in some zipping too: Here's the full story from the groom, Corbin: I met Louise about 5 years ago on an internet personals site.
 Her ad said she was into "mountain unicycling," while mine said I "lived in a treehouse."
 We met up, and through a series of life adventures are now deeply in love and married.
 I picked up unicycling from her, and it has become a full time passion of mine.
 Last year we did a tour through Vietnam on unicycles.
 On July 4th, 2008 I proposed to Louise on a mountain unicycle ride.
 The night before I quickly rode up to some old water towers that frequently are full of graffiti and painted over them with a proposal message: Related Post Aimee and Trey's Butoh wedding by Dani Weiss Photography Seattle photography Dani Weiss sent this wedding our way and we can honestly say that we've NEVER seen a wedding like Aimee and Trey's before...
 We set the date for June 13th, 2009 at our house.
 I originally joked that I should build a treehouse for us to get married in.
 Time passed, and we talked about building a level platform for the ceremony.
 I figured I might as well do a treehouse, so I built one for the wedding!
 I have the whole process on my blog under the treehouse category … It's really a tree-platform until I add walls.
 I welded and fabricated custom steel brackets to hold up the beams and built the treehouse-platform (mostly) out of recycled wood from other projects.
 After the platform was built I said to Louise "How about I put a zip line up as an entrance?"
 She said okay mainly thinking I wouldn't get around to doing it…but I did!
 There's a video of me trying it out on my blog, but I still need to post the final video from the wedding.
 We're leaving for our honeymoon this week.
 We are unicycling from NBO, Kenya to Dar Es Salaam, Tanzania (east Africa) for one month, and then doing a tour of Madagascar for another month.
 I'm hoping to create a video and do some writeups afterwards.
 Thanks to Corbin for sharing the story … and here's hoping he and Louise have a wonderful time unicycling through Africa!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-You can get to know her better on her Insta stories.
+Subscribe to her newsletter to get the behind-the-scenes stuff.
 PREVIOUS Emily & Geoff's Jewish Rockabilly Wedding NEXT Jeremy Harris Photography: rock star wedding photography in New York, LA, and SF Show/Hide comments [ 7 ] Can I just be them?
 Either one, doesn't matter.
 I think they are the coolest pair of people I've ever seen.
 Rock on with the unicycling and tree-living!
 Reply So much fun!
 Just this weekend we were talking about putting a zipline in our backyard, though we figured we'd probably kill ourselves on it!
 Reply What a wonderful unique wedding and pair of people Reply Awesome!
 My husband works with Corbin – I'm not sure how one person can be into off-road unicycling and treehouse construction *and* be a world-class programmer geek, but there he is!
 Congrats on everything, you two!
 And thanks for making the rest of us feel boring by comparison! 🙂 Reply Wow I got so excited just reading that!
 How awesome that you two met and can share your passions so happily.
 I am thrilled for you both and amazed by the sound of your adventures!
 Congratulations!
 Reply […] examples of great moments in groom history: The groomÂ ziplining into the wedding, theÂ couple that got married at a train station because of the groom's love of steam trains, […] Reply Haha!
 I had to laugh when I saw this, it's awesome for the couple and it looked like they had a blast- but my guy and I met working a zipline canopy tour in Alaska (which he ended up managing after that) and it would be too funny (but mainly AWFUL) if we entered our wedding this way.
 Too much time spent on a steel cable.
 So great though, good for them.
 Make it fun!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.